King IVTM Report by Principle at 27 Oct 2023 | ||

 The Tip-offs Anonymous Helpline operated by Deloitte, provides a platform to report corruption, unethical behaviour and irregularities.
 The whistle-blowing mechanism and protected disclosures assist with the identification of possible unethical behaviour.
 Furthermore, substance abuse and harassment policies are in place prohibiting these practices within the organisation.

-During FY2023 to date, Growthpoint had no incidents of major non-compliance, fines or prosecutions linked, for example, to anti-competitive practices or other governance and economic issues, or non-compliance with its Code of Ethics. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P2 Prac 4 K IV™ P2 Prac 5 K IV™ P2 Prac 6.a K IV™ P2 Prac 6.b K IV™ P2 Prac 7.a K IV™ P2 Prac 7.b K IV™ P2 Prac 7.c K IV™ P2 Prac 8 K IV™ P2 Prac 9.a K IV™ P2 Prac 9.b K IV™ P2 Prac 10.a K IV™ P2 Prac 10.b K IV™ P2 Prac 10.c K IV™ P2 Prac 10.d K IV™ P2 Prac 9.c K IV™ P2 Prac 9.d | |
+Policies have been implemented to promote and safeguard the ethical behaviour of management and employees and where necessary, policies were updated to ensure alignment with the Company’s Ethics strategy.
+In addition, an ethics portal has been created for communication and awareness regarding the company’s ethical matters. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P2 Prac 4 K IV™ P2 Prac 5 K IV™ P2 Prac 6.a K IV™ P2 Prac 6.b K IV™ P2 Prac 7.a K IV™ P2 Prac 7.b K IV™ P2 Prac 7.c K IV™ P2 Prac 8 K IV™ P2 Prac 9.a K IV™ P2 Prac 9.b K IV™ P2 Prac 10.a K IV™ P2 Prac 10.b K IV™ P2 Prac 10.c K IV™ P2 Prac 10.d K IV™ P2 Prac 9.c K IV™ P2 Prac 9.d | |

 ![]() Principle 3 | The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen. | ||